K. Ferdinand Braun: Later life and death

-After the U.S. entered World War I in 1917, Braun was detained—but could move freely within Brooklyn—where he died the following year on 20 April at the age of 67.
+After the U.S. declared war on Germany in 1917, Braun was detained as an enemy alien.
+He was allowed to move freely within Brooklyn, where he died of a heart attack the following year on 20 April at the age of 67.

 Inventions and discoveries

 Semiconductor

 In 1874, Braun discovered the asymmetric conduction properties of certain materials, which became the foundation for the point-contact rectifier.
 This discovery showed that certain metal-semiconductor junctions could conduct electricity more easily in one direction than the other, a crucial property for diodes.

 Braun's work with semiconductors led to the development of the first point-contact diode, often credited as a basic semiconductor device that allowed the rectification of alternating current into direct current.
 This is important because it was one of the first real-world applications of semiconducting materials, paving the way for future semiconductor devices that would later evolve into modern diodes, transistors, and other semiconductor technology.

 Braun's discoveries were instrumental in the early development of electronics and helped lay the groundwork for the semiconductor industry we know today.